-Kim and Fraser Proven will welcome you to Briar Cottages self catering on the naturally beautiful banks of Loch Earn in the village of Lochearnhead, whether you book a week, fortnight or short breaks from 3 nights.
+- We - Kim and Fraser Proven - look forward to welcoming you to Briar Cottages self catering on the naturally beautiful banks of Loch Earn in the village of Lochearnhead, whether you book a week, fortnight or short breaks from 3 nights.
 Book from ANY start day of the week tom suit your holiday break.
 Choose spacious luxury cottage Briar Steading with its open plan lounge, wood burning stove and 2 bedrooms en-suite or pet friendly cottage Little Briar.
-Both cottages sleep 4 plus a baby in 2 bedrooms.
+Briar Steading sleeps 3 plus a baby in a double and single bedrooms.
 Briar Steading has a King size bed and bathroom / power shower ensuite plus a twin bedroom with a large walk in wet shower room.
-Little Briar offers a double and twin bedroom with a shared bathroom and power shower.
+Little Briar sleeps 3 in a double and single room with a shared bathroom and power shower.
 Both cottages face south over Loch Earn with views of Edinample Castle, Ben Our, Glenample and Stuc A Chroin Munro.

 Naturally Beautiful Ancient Crofting Lands

-Three Acre Landscaped Gardens, Loch Garden and a B Listed Thatched Cottage.
+Three Acre Landscaped Gardens, Loch Garden fun and our B Listed Thatched Cottage #IAD2016.

-The Proven's invite guests to see inside Briar Cottage to marvel at the original Scots Pine timber cruck frame ceiling in the lounge under the thatch and to hear stories of past tenants and Lochearnhead folklore.
-Guests are also invited to use the 250ft garden and jetty on Loch Earn for trout fishing (15th March to October 6th), boat launching from the slipway, mooring, Petanque (Bocce Ball)and lawn putting.
-There is a summer house (heated in winter) and picnic tables around the grounds.
+- We invite guests to see inside Briar Cottage to marvel at the original Scots Pine timber cruck frame ceiling in the lounge under the thatched roof and to hear stories of past tenants and Lochearnhead folklore.
+Our guests are also invited to use the 250ft garden and jetty on Loch Earn for trout fishing (15th March to October 6th), boat launching from the slipway, mooring, Petanque (Bocce Ball) and fun lawn putting.
+Visit our summer house (heated in winter) and use the picnic tables around the grounds.
 Pets enjoy the large paddock to the rear of the cottages leading up to an old railway walkway and they love to splash in the stream that runs the length of the gardens.
-Pets can also swim from the garden on Loch Earn.
-There is a hot tub on the grounds in a wooden out building and anyone who wants to use it simply has to let the Proven's know and agree a time.
+Pets can also swim from the garden on Loch Earn if you let them.
+We are proud to tell you that two of the regional Scottish Thistle Award winning #BLiSStrail art installations, are on display in Briar Cottages loch garden.

 Things To Do in This Pet Friendly Village and Area.

 - Visit our see and do page for more details.
-There are 2 dog friendly hotels within 200m of Briar Cottages garden gates plus The Lochearnhead Water Sports centre and cafe that opens in the summer season.
-The trout fishing season run from 15th March to 6th October and guests can fish without a permit from the Proven's 250ft garden on Loch Earn or hire a boat with a permit to fish on the loch.
+There are 2 dog friendly hotels within 200m of Briar Cottages garden gates.
+The trout fishing season runs from 15th March to 6th October and our guests can fish without a permit from our 250ft garden on Loch Earn or hire a boat with a permit to fish on the loch.
 National Cycle route 7 runs past the village offering a picturesque walk and cycle track off road.
 The route leads from Lochearnhead via Balquhidder to Strathyre and Callander or to Killin and beyond in the opposite direction.
 Bikes can be delivered for hire from a dial a bike service or hired via Strathyre Outdoors based in Strathyre and the Killin Mountain Shop.
 There are 2 golf courses within 10 minutes, St Fillans Golf Club at the east end of Loch Earn (local golfer Sandy Lyle's favourite inland course) and Killin Golf Club.
 There are many Munro's to choose including Ben Vorlich and Stuc A Chroin on the south side of Loch Earn.
 They can be accessed from the side of Ardvorlich House, home to the Ardvorlich Stewarts for centuries.
-Rob Roy McGregors gravestone is a 10 minute drive away at Balquhidder Kirk as is The Falls Of Dochart in Killin (romantic spot where Monty Python star Michael Palin met his wife) via Glen Ogle.
+Rob Roy MacGregors gravestone is a 10 minute drive away at Balquhidder Kirk as is The Falls Of Dochart in Killin (romantic spot where Monty Python star Michael Palin met his wife) via Glen Ogle.
 Glencoe Mountain Resort is less than an hours drive up the A85.
 Perfect for skiing and snowboarding in winter and walking in other seasons.
-Ask Kim and Fraser about the nearest horse riding centre, scenic private tours, clay pigeon shooting, stalking, wildlife safari's, antiques trail, castles, distilleries and more.
-Receive two, 2 for 1 entry vouchers for The Famous Grouse Experience at Scotlands oldest distillery, Glenturret on arrival to Briar Cottages.
-The Loch Earn Brewery will be open in St Fillans at the east end of Loch Earn during summer 2105, producing Loch Earn Beer and cider when the brewing rooms and visitor centre opens.
+Ask us about the nearest horse riding centre, scenic private tours, clay pigeon shooting, stalking, wildlife safari's, antiques trail, castles, distilleries and more.
+The Arran Loch Earn Brewery hotel pub and cafe are open in St Fillan and a brewery is being developed.
+In time we can enjoy Scotlands first Sake, Loch Earn Beer and cider when the brewing rooms and visitor centre opens.
 For bike, hire, canoe safaris, bat watching, bushcraft, tennis, orienteering, a picnic butler and a whole host of activities, contact Strathyre Outdoors - a community interest company., Book Briar Cottages for Solheim Cup accommodation and accommodation for the 22nd Scottish 6-day event is being held in Strathearn, between the 28th July and 3rd August 2019

 Four Season Destination Attracts Artists, Photographers and Stargazers